nickhedley/gridtwin-za/HANDOVER.md

 becomes an official benchmark to validate the cost panel against, replacing our own derivation.
 Watch for the first publication.

+  DO NOT EXTRAPOLATE RECENT INCREASES.
+NERSA got Eskom's regulatory asset base wrong by R54.7bn and is recovering the error over three years:

+      2026/27     R12.0bn
+      2027/28     R23.0bn
+      thereafter  R19.7bn

+  FY2027 increases were 8.76% Eskom-direct and 9.01% municipal.
+Strip the clawback and they would have been 5.36% and 6.19%.
+So roughly 3.4 percentage points of this year's increase is a one-off correction, and it is FRONT-LOADED
+  - the 2027/28 tranche is nearly double this year's.

+  A forecast fitted to recent increases therefore over-projects, because it treats a three-year correction as permanent escalation.
+Model the clawback as a separate, time-limited component rather than folding it into a smooth rate.

+  Figures are from press coverage of the NERSA decision, not the decision documents.
+Verify against NERSA's own publication before using them in anything that goes out.

 ALIGNMENT CHECK WORTH DOING: the policy defines total cost of supply as wholesale energy + generation capacity/standby + transmission/distribution + ancillary/balancing + legacy/subsidy.
 Our cost panel splits differently, and the